 Urine sodium :

-- This will be seen to be relatively raised, in the context of the decreased serum sodium concentration
+- This will be relatively raised in SIADH, in the context of the decreased serum sodium concentration.

 - Hypothyroidism is a cause of SIADH – ↓ T3 & ↑TSH would suggest this diagnosis